 The SSA uses its own guideline of disability eligibility, known colloquially as the Blue Book, when determining if someone is eligible for disability benefits.
 To qualify for disability, your condition must either be listed in the Blue Book, or for those with a rare condition that’s not listed, your symptoms must “meet” the lister criteria of another condition.

 means you cannot qualify with only a diagnosis.
 However, you may be eligible if you have long-term complications after you recover from SJS.
 For example, if SJS affects your vision, you may qualify if your vision is worse than 20/200.
 You can also qualify if you experience kidney failure.

 You have just survived SJS/TEN and now the question what do I do now?
 Not everyone that has SJS will have side effects but for those that do this section is to help you find the help you may need.
 SJS can leave you with many side-effects.
-Such as permanent loss of nail beds, scarred pores, scarring and hyperpigmentation of the skin, visual impairment, dry eye syndrome, asthma, chronic fatigue, Swallow Disorder.
+Such as permanent loss of nail beds, scarred pores, scarring and hyperpigmentation of the skin, visual impairment, dry eye syndrome, asthma, chronic fatigue, awallow disorder, post traumatic stress (PTSD).